mcjazzyfunky/archived-php-prelude/README.md

 A PHP library that makes daily programming much easier by providing concise facade APIs for some important aspects of application development

+Features:

+- Very nice way to handle lazy sequences
+- Most APIs are provided as fluent interfaces
+- Exceptions will be thrown on errors, no need to check return values for being false
+- IO operations can be run without taking care about opening and closing resources
+- Database operations and queries are performed without handling things like database connections or preparing statements explicitly
+- Database transaction commits and rollbacks will be executed automatically depending on the success/result of an operation

 # Contents
 * [Introduction](#introduction)
   * [Motivation](#motivation)